COMMUNITY COMMITMENT/COVID EXPECTATIONS

-If your child is enrolled in a group care setting throughout the year, we request that the group care is adhering to the guidelines set forth by the CDC and HHS.
+If your child is enrolled in a group care setting throughout the year, we request that the group care is adhering to the guidelines set forth by the CDC.

-Our protocols are subject to change regularly as we learn more about the virus and how it impacts our community.
+Our protocols are subject to change regularly as we learn more about the virus, the variants, and how they impact our community.
 We commit to continue to improve or modify our protocols in order to protect you, your children, our teachers, and our staff.
 We commit to continue to work very closely with our medical and public health advisors, and to practice honesty and transparency in our communication with you.
 We will do our best to give our community at least one month’s notice in the event of a policy change that affects our families.

 Revised September 2022